PeterDrake/drakepedia/data_structures/references.md

     1. Is `a.equals(b)`?
     1. Is `b == c`?
     1. Is `b.equals(c)`?
-1. Suppose we have defined
+1. :star::star: Suppose we have defined
     ```java
     void alter1(int[] a) {
         a[0] = 5;